Kiran7007/Interview-Preparation/docs/kotlin.md

 **Important interview point:**

 > `suspend` means the function can suspend.
 It does not mean the function runs on a background thread.

+Interview Answer:
+> A suspend function can suspend execution without blocking the underlying thread.

 ---